VasicEve/blazor-docs/components/gridlayout/overview.md

 * `GridLayoutItem` - define items in the GridLayout.
 See the [Items]({%slug gridlayout-items%}) article for more information.

 * `GridLayoutColumn` - define columns in the GridLayout.
-You can set their widths by using the `Width` paramter exposed on the `<GridLayoutColumn>` tag.
+You can set their widths by using the `Width` parameter exposed on the `<GridLayoutColumn>` tag.

 * `GridLayoutRow` - define rows in the GridLayout.
 You can set their heights by using the `Height` paramter exposed on the `<GridLayoutRow>` tag.